Nielsen Realisation by Gluing: Limit Groups and Free Products: Relative Stallings' theorem

 To use that theorem, recall

-\begin{thm}[{\cite[Theorem 4.1]{Dunwoody1982}}] Suppose that there exists a cut $C$, such that \begin{enumerate} \item $C^\ast$ is also a cut; and \item there exists $g \in G$ such that $g.C$ is properly contained in $C$ or $C^\ast$; and \item $C$ and $h.C$ are nested for any $h \in G$. \end{enumerate} Let $E$ be the boundary of $C$.
-Then $G$ splits over the stabiliser of $E$ (which is a finite group), and the stabiliser of any component of $\Theta - G. E$ is contained in a conjugate of a vertex group. \end{thm}
+\begin{thm}[{\cite[Theorem 4.1]{Dunwoody1982}}] Let $G$ be a group acting on a graph $\Theta$.
+Suppose that there exists a cut $C$, such that \begin{enumerate} \item $C^\ast$ is also a cut; and \item there exists $g \in G$ such that $g.C$ is properly contained in $C$ or $C^\ast$; and \item $C$ and $h.C$ are nested for any $h \in G$. \end{enumerate} Let $E$ be the boundary of $C$.
+Then $G$ splits over the stabiliser of $E$ , and the stabiliser of any component of $\Theta - G. E$ is contained in a conjugate of a vertex group. \end{thm}

-Now we are ready for our splitting result.
+Now we are ready for our main splitting result.